Geometry of chiral temporal structures I: Physical effects: 1. Introduction

 The paper is organized as follows.
-In \emph{Section 2} we outline the concept of \emph{temporal geometry} in the interaction of molecules with laser pulses and present expressions for connection, curvature and vectorial and scalar observables relying on the curvature.
-In \emph{Section 3} we use these expressions to provide a new general (i.e. using the connection and curvature from the outset) derivation of the geometric effect -- molecular orientation by photoionization (PI-MOCD)\cite{ordonez2023geometric}.
-We show that the direction of the curvature defines molecular orientation and is a direct experimental observable.
-This approach shows how geometric quantities may appear in multiphoton processes, verifies our new method by comparison with the earlier results \cite{ordonez2023geometric} and establishes the path that we follow to derive new results identifying the curvature in bound states in \emph{Section 4} and curvature in "mixed" bound and continuum states \emph{Section 4}.
-Last but not least, the efficient enantio-sensitive observables generated by \emph{temporal geometry}, such as enantio-sensitive molecular orientation, can be controlled via excitation of non-equilibrium dynamics.
-In \emph{Sections 2, 3, 6}, using the chiral molecule propylene oxide as an example, we demonstrate that simple polarization control of laser pulses allows one to switch the direction of curvature from its bound to its continuum value and thus switch the direction of enantio-sensitive orientation in PI-MOCD.
+In \emph{Section 2} we outline the concept of \emph{temporal geometry} in the interaction of molecules with laser pulses and present expressions for the Berry connection, Berry curvature and vectorial and scalar observables relying on the Berry curvature.
+In \emph{Section 3} we use these expressions to provide a new general (i.e. using the Berry connection and Berry curvature from the outset) derivation of the geometric effect -- molecular orientation by photoionization (PI-MOCD)\cite{ordonez2023geometric}.
+We show that the direction of the Berry curvature defines the direction of molecular orientation and is a direct experimental observable.
+This approach shows how geometric quantities may appear in multiphoton processes and verifies our new method by comparison with the earlier results \cite{ordonez2023geometric}.
+It also establishes the path to derive our new results identifying the Berry curvature in bound states and in "mixed" bound and continuum states in \emph{Section 4}.
+Last but not least, we show how the efficient enantio-sensitive observables generated by \emph{temporal geometry}, such as enantio-sensitive molecular orientation, can be controlled via excitation of non-equilibrium dynamics.
+In \emph{Sections 2, 3, 6}, using the chiral molecule propylene oxide as an example, we demonstrate that simple polarization control of laser pulses allows one to switch the direction of the Berry curvature from its bound to its continuum value and thus switch the direction of enantio-sensitive orientation in PI-MOCD.
 Both the demonstration of the control and its fundamental understanding are new.
 Superscripts $M$ and $L$ denote that respective vectors belong to molecular or laboratory frame, respectively.
 Vectors contributing to scalar products will not be marked, because the pair of such vectors can be associated with any frame.